More Useful Stuff

 Here’s reason to relax: your personality and your chemistry with her are more likely to be discussed than how you performed sexually.
 “I’ll tell my friends if a guy is playful and fun and doesn’t take things too seriously,” says Janna.
 Miriam concurs: “We bitch if a guy doesn’t have a sense of humour.”

-Win her approval Lighten the mood.
+What you should do: Lighten the mood.
 Laughter, in some ways, is like an orgasm,” says psychologist Janice Levine, editor of Why Do Fools Fall In Love?
 “It helps release the tension that can come with first-time sex.”
 If matters don’t proceed smoothly in bed, laugh it off without making any cracks about her specifically.
 Sarcasm can be taken the wrong way.

 Gabrielle: “I’m not saying you need to look like a demi-god, but I hope you floss.”